RonFrancesca/makam_research/README.md

 Python and the following modules are necessary to run the notebook correctly: music21, numpy, matplotlib, scipy and pandas.

-You can install the modules required simply typing on the Terminal the following command:
+You can install the modules required simply typing on the terminal the following command:

 ```
 $ pip install -r requirements.txt